Hans Morgenthau: American years after 1965

 Morgenthau was a tireless reviewer of books during the several decades of his career as a scholar in the United States.
 He wrote nearly a hundred book reviews, including almost three dozen for The New York Review of Books alone.
 Morgenthau's last two book reviews were not written for The New York Review of Books and were of the books Soviet Perspectives on International Relations, 1956–1967, by William Zimmerman and Work, Society and Culture by Yves Simon.
 The last book review Morgenthau wrote for The New York Review of Books appeared in 1971.
 Morgenthau's first book review, written in 1940, was of Law, the State, and the International Community, by James Brown Scott.
 Morgenthau also commented on the Pentagon Papers.

 Like Hannah Arendt, Morgenthau dedicated time and effort to the support of the state of Israel.
 Both Morgenthau and Arendt made annual trips to Israel to lend their established academic voices to its still young and growing academic community during its inaugural decades as a new nation.
 Morgenthau's interest in Israel also extended to the Middle East more generally, including the politics of oil.
-Morgenthau's interest in Israel extended further to related issues of geopolitics, and issues related to Sakharov and Solzhenitsyn.
+Morgenthau's interest in Israel extended further to related issues of geopolitics, and issues related to Andrei Sakharov and Aleksandr Solzhenitsyn.

 Morgenthau remained throughout the Cold War an active participant in the discussion of U.S. foreign policy.
 He wrote in this connection about Henry Kissinger and his role in the Nixon administration.
+In a 1975 essay, Morgenthau criticized Kissinger's approach toward internal upheaval in the Third World, arguing that the root of "instability" was not "Communist subversion" but popular dissatisfaction with the status quo.
+A foreign policy that failed to recognize this could lead to the support of "tyranny," Morgenthau wrote: "[I]n an essentially unstable world, tyranny becomes the last resort of a policy committed to stability in the last resort."
 Morgenthau in 1977 also wrote a brief "Foreword" on the theme of terrorism as it began to emerge in the 1970s.
 In addition to addressing current political issues, Morgenthau also wrote about the philosophy of democratic theory when faced with situations of crisis or tension.